denniszielke/phoenix/challenges.2.md

 > Need help?
 Check hints [here :blue_book:](hints/k8sSingle.md)!

 - Run a public available application in a single container on your cluster.
 The image name is "nginx".
-    - Use the "kubectl run" to create an individual pod
+    - Use the `kubectl run` to create an individual pod
-    - Use the "kubectl create " to create a desired state configuration using a deployment
+    - Use the `kubectl create` to create a desired state configuration using a deployment
 - Add a service to make your application accessible from the internet
-    - Use the "kubectl expose" command and "kubectl edit YOURSERVICE" command.
+    - Use the `kubectl expose` command and `kubectl edit` command.
 - Start your webbrowser to view your application running in your cluster.

 ## 3. Kubernetes discovery
 > This is about learning the Kubernetes objects
 > Need help?
 Check hints [here :blue_book:](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)!

 - If you want to work with namespaces.
-Create your own namespace 'dennisspace' with
+Create your own namespace `dennisspace` with
 ```
 kubectl create ns dennisspace
 ```